amoury/mern-github-searcher/README.md

 ```

 The data is validated in the backend and if any of the required fields are missing, it throws an error.

+#### Things to add / improve

+- Write Unit tests for both frontend and backend.
+- Create Swagger documentation for the endpoints.
+- Add a way to clear cache from the UI.